apinanyogaratnam/Associate/README.md

 - add comments to all code
 - make getDegree in another way
 - possibly make SQL class with polymorphism
+- rename methods in sql from update to add
+- shorten uses of code (make it more modular)

 SQL ready:
 - create new user
 - create new company
 - add friend
+- add company